oktadev/okta-blog/_source/_posts/2021-04-19-spring-cloud-sleuth.md

 Notice how the first ID is the same for all three entries.
 That's the Sleuth trace ID that ties the entire request sequence together.
 Also notice that for the entries for service A, the span and trace IDs are actually the same.
 That's because this is the initial Sleuth logging event that kicks off the request tree, so that ID is the ID of the root span, which becomes the trace ID for the rest of the tree.

-Take a look at the Zipkin dashboard. [http://localhost:9411](http://localhost:9411)
+Take a look at the Zipkin dashboard at `http://localhost:9411`.

 Click **Run Query**.
 You'll have one result.